 When responding to a customer, always focus on resolving the issue.
 At the end of the day, they contacted you because they want the issue resolved.
 And this is also a great opportunity to dodge a negative comment on the online selling platform.

-Understand what the customer wants – do they want a full/partial refund, a replacement, or are they just informing you about the item that they have received?
+Understand what the customer wants – do they want a full/partial refund, or a replacement, or are they just informing you about the item that they have received?

 Upon understanding what the issue is, then decide which resolution is fair for both parties and then propose the resolution to the complaining customer.